kdakan/generate-react-app-from-swagger/README.md

 (Work in progress, will soon add a tutorial as well as the code)

 ## Exploring the example React app we want to generate
+## Exploring the generic backend search/query library to make life easier on us
 ## Swagger json structure
 ## Exposing validation rules from the backend API
 ## Mapping Rest API routes and resources to the React project structure